Truly German – Episode 02 – 14th August 2009

 The quiz covers the following stories:

-Please listen to the first episode and tell us what you think:
+Please listen to the second episode and tell us what you think:

 (Press the “play” button to listen to the podcast)